 Shelter tours are at the discretion of the shelter manager and must be arranged well in advance.

-Please understand that BC SPCA shelters are working adoption facilities with a priority on animal care and adoption.
-Viewing of animals is mainly for adoption purposes only as they are often under stress due to being in a unfamiliar environment.
+Please note that BC SPCA shelters are working adoption facilities with a priority on animal care and adoption.
+Viewing of animals is mainly for adoption purposes as the animals are often under stress due to being in an unfamiliar environment.
 High stress levels can compromise an animal's health and human contact between animals can spread disease.

-Contact your local BC SPCA shelter to inquire if they can accommodate a tour for your class.
+Please contact your local BC SPCA shelter to see if they can accommodate a tour for your class.